henrybuilt/jcn/README.md

 JCON apps are run by generating a repository (i.e. NextJS or React Native repo) which can be deployed or developed traditionally.
 This means all of a supported framework's features are supported without performance costs because a native, unopinionated repository can be generated and deployed traditionally.

+Because JCON apps become React repositories, this mean they can install and use any existing npm module, including component libraries.

 Please note the Further Development & Standardization section at the end for more details on the future of the standard.

 ```js